etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ---------------------

 The definition of code being Pythonic tends to be somewhat vague and subjective.
+It seems to be influenced by one's habits, taste, picked up idioms and language evolution.
+I keep that in mind and restrain myself from evangelizing my personal perception of what's Pythonic towards fellow Pythonistas.

-Speaking from my experience in the fields, let me offer the reader a handful of code refactoring suggestions leveraging features that are native to Python so that people with different backgrounds may be unaware of them.
+Speaking from my experience in the fields, let me offer the reader a handful of code observations I encountered along with the suggestions leveraging features that are native to Python so that people with different backgrounds may be unaware of them.

 Justified programming model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^